RemRinRamChi/accel-point-click/README.md

 ## Download
 Before you can use the accel-point-click functionalities in your app, you must first download and import the library into your project
 ### Downloading the library
-Download the AAR library file from sadaskdajsd
+Download the ```accel-point-click.aar``` library file from sadaskdajsd

 ### Importing the library into your project
-To import the point-and-click library, you must move the .AAR file into the libs folder of your app module
+To import the accel-point-click library, you must move the .AAR file into the libs folder of your app module

 Next, you need to update your project's ```build.gradle``` file to allow the libs folder to be tracked
 ```